CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Discussion

-Second, \mech does not support nucleic acid modifications such as methylation.
-The synthetic DNA sequences used to train \mech contain only unmodified bases, for two reasons.
-First, the pore model files that \mech relies on for generating expected event sequences describe only unmodified bases.
-Second, incorporating base modifications substantially expands the k-mer space: considering a single modification type in R10.4.1 chemistry increases the number of possible 9-mers from $4^9 = 262{,}144$ to $5^9 = 1{,}953{,}125$.
-This expansion greatly increases the complexity of modeling nanopore events and would most likely require a larger HMM with more states, increasing the runtime of \mech.
+Second, \mech does not explicitly account for nucleic acid modifications such as methylation.
+The synthetic DNA sequences used to train \mech contain only unmodified bases because 1)~the pore model files \mech relies on to generate expected event sequences mainly describe unmodified bases, and 2)~incorporating base modifications substantially expands the k-mer space.
+For example, considering a single modification type in R10.4.1 chemistry increases the number of possible 9-mers from $4^9 = 262{,}144$ to $5^9 = 1{,}953{,}125$.
+This expansion greatly increases the complexity of modeling nanopore events and would likely require a larger HMM with more states, increasing the runtime of \mech.
+It is possible that \mech does not need to explicitly model nucleic acid modifications.
+Because the HMM state-space is much smaller than the set of all possible k-mers, the model may learn the general patterns of nanopore signals rather than explicit k-mer identities.
+If signals generated by modified k-mers follow the same underlying patterns, then \mech may be able to accurately correct both modified and unmodified sequences.

 \head{Future Work} We identify promising directions for future work.
-The area of correcting raw nanopore signals remains under-explored. \mech is the first mechanism that systematically applies learned nanopore dynamics to correct errors in event sequences.
+The area of correcting raw nanopore signals remains under-explored. \mech is the first mechanism that systematically learns from data to correct errors in event sequences.
 We believe there is an opportunity for tools that can detect sequences or regions of a sequence that are highly erroneous.
 Such detection could be used to flag high-error reads to prevent further processing, or to leverage Read Until technology~\cite{loose_real-time_2016} to eject a read during sequencing and begin generating a new one that is more likely to contain high-quality information.

 While \mech addresses a key challenge in raw signal analysis by correcting segmentation errors, several opportunities remain to extend this work.
-Investigating new methods of error correction, addressing undersegmentation errors, and supporting modified bases has the potential to further improve the accuracy and scope of raw signal analyses.
+Investigating new methods of error correction, addressing complex segmentation errors, and investigating the correction of modified bases has the potential to further improve the accuracy and scope of raw signal analyses.